Are Deep Learning Methods Suitable for Downscaling Global Climate Projections? An Intercomparison for Temperature and Precipitation over Spain: Conclusions and future directions

 DL methods have shown promising results for statistical downscaling in different applications.
 Despite its recent emergence, numerous studies have explored this area, comparing different architectures for various variables across diverse regions.
 This work, for the first time, performs an exhaustive literature review to provide a global overview of state-of-the-art deep PP downscaling methods and an intercomparison based on a common experimental protocol.

 Our findings indicate that state-of-the-art downscaling methods are based mainly in fully convolutional (U-Net) or convolutional and dense models (DeepESD).
-When the architecture and loss functions (including value and distributional error variants) are appropriately selected, both models can reproduce temperatures and precipitation in a evaluation period, with some systematic biases in the extremes.
+When the architecture and loss functions (including value and distributional error variants) are appropriately selected, both models can reproduce temperatures and precipitation in an evaluation period, with some systematic biases in the extremes.
 For precipitation, an asymmetric loss function weighting the tail of the distribution produced the best results, whereas standard MSE even over transformed (squared root) values were not suitable to reproduce the distribution of precipitation.
 Distributional loss functions were best in reproducing the tails of the distributions, but they exhibited the larger sensitivity to different training instances and, therefore, introduce larger uncertainty in the process.

-When applied to global projections in future scenarios, both models effectively capture the particular spatial patterns of temperature and precipitation changes for different climate models, slightly better for DeepESD, particularly for precipitation.
+When applied to global projections of future scenarios, both models effectively capture the spatial patterns of temperature and precipitation changes across different climate models.
+DeepESD performs slightly better overall, especially for precipitation.
 For changes in mean temperatures, there is a tendency of DeepESD/U-Net models to over-/under-estimate the intensity of the warming signal up to 10\% (with maximum deviations around 0.5ºC), with the exception of the distributional loss functions (which were tested only for precipitation) which do not represent the spatial pattern and fail to represent the magnitudes.
 We argue that the flexibility of the final dense layer allows DeepESD to better accommodate local downscaling in a way which can effectively extrapolate.
 This comes at the cost of an extra number of parameters (dense layers are densely connected), making the model more complex and less scalable for continental-wide applications.